 Promoting may or may not be a whole other ball game and learning curve.
 Depending on how well you know how to use Pinterest and SEO (Search Engine Operatives), this will take some research.

-Traffic is important to monetize (make money for) your site and to help others with your knowledge.
-You may have found the cure to cancer but if you tell no one what good can it do?
+Traffic is important to monetize (make money for) your site and help others with your knowledge.
+You may have found the cure to cancer, but if you tell no one, what good can it do?

 So learn to promote!